 Do you consent to undergo a medical examination if you are offered employment?
-Do you consent to any biological monitoring in accordance with the Health and Safe ,

-Act 2015, if applicable?
-Yes/No

-Do you have any health related issues that may impact on your ability to perform th listed in the Job Description and/or Task Analysis for job that you are applying for 96

-If yes, please detail:

-PRIVACY ACT CONSENT Do you consent to the Company retaining the information contained in this application form for the purposes of considering your suitability for any other position which may arise with this Company in the future?
-Yes/No
+Yes/No Do you consent to any biological monitoring in accordance with the Health and Safety at Work Act 2015, if applicable?
+Yes/No Do you have any health related issues that may impact on your ability to perform the tasks listed in the Job Description and/or Task Analysis for job that you are applying for?
+6 Yes/No If yes, please detail: PRIVACY ACT CONSENT Do you consent to the Company retaining the information contained in this application form for the purposes of considering your suitability for any other position which may arise with this Company in the future?
+Yes/No DECLARATION I, Signed: Date:

-DECLARATION I, and I suppressed, I orther

-Signed: Date:

 REFERENCE CONSENT

 Name of organisation:

-I(person) of(organisation) about me, and authorise the information sought to be released for the purposes of ascertaining my suitability for the position for which I am applying.
+I consent to the above organisation seeking verbal or written reference on a confidential basis from(person) of(organisation) about me, and authorise the information sought to be released for the purposes of ascertaining my suitability for the position for which I am applying.
 I understand that the information received by the Company is supplied in confidence as evaluative material and will not be disclosed to me.

 Signature of candidate: Date: